snehilvj/dmc-docs/docs/datepickerinput/datepickerinput.md

 ### Simple Example

-This is a simple example of DatePicker tied to a callback.
+This is a simple example of `DatePickerInput` tied to a callback.
 You can either use strings in a valid datetime format such as `YYYY-MM-DD` or use the date object from datetime library.

 > If you would like to enable the user to type a date manually into the input field, please use the `DateInput` component

-.. exec::docs.datepicker.simple
+.. exec::docs.datepickerinput.simple

 ### Multiple dates

 Set type="multiple" to allow user to pick multiple dates.
 Note that `value` is a list.

-.. exec::docs.datepicker.multiple
+.. exec::docs.datepickerinput.multiple

 ### Dates range

 Set type="range" to allow user to pick dates range.
 Note that `value` is a list.

-.. exec::docs.datepicker.range
+.. exec::docs.datepickerinput.range

 ### Open picker in modal

-By default, DatePicker is rendered inside Popover.
-You can change that to Modal by setting dropdownType="modal"
+By default, `DatePickerInput` is rendered inside `Popover`.
+You can change that to `Modal` by setting `dropdownType="modal"`

-.. exec::docs.datepicker.modal
+.. exec::docs.datepickerinput.modal

 ### Number of columns

-.. exec::docs.datepicker.columns
+.. exec::docs.datepickerinput.columns

 ### Value format

 Use `format` property to change the format of the date displayed in the date input field.

-.. exec::docs.datepicker.formats
+.. exec::docs.datepickerinput.formats

 Use `valueFormat` prop to change [dayjs format](https://day.js.org/docs/en/display/format) of value label.